abelchai/Beyond-supervision-Harnessing-self-supervised-learning-in-unseen-plant-disease-recognition/README.md

 Code will be available soon

 ## See also
-1. [Pairwise Feature Learning for Unseen Plant Disease Recognition](https://ieeexplore.ieee.org/abstract/document/10222401/): The original implementation of FF-ViT model with moving weighted sum.
+1. [Pairwise Feature Learning for Unseen Plant Disease Recognition](https://ieeexplore.ieee.org/abstract/document/10222401/): The first implementation of FF-ViT model with moving weighted sum.
+The current work improved and evaluated the performance of FF-ViT model on larger-scale dataset.
 2. [Unveiling Robust Feature Spaces: Image vs. Embedding-Oriented Approaches for Plant Disease Identification](https://ieeexplore.ieee.org/abstract/document/10317550/): The analysis between image or embedding feature space for plant disease identifications.

 ## Dependencies